 Cystic Fibrosis (CF) During Pregnancy

 A woman with CF may develop breathing difficulties as the pregnancy progresses.
 CF also increases the risk of developing gestational diabetes.
-The child of a mother with CF has an increased risk of developing the disease.
+The child of a mother with CF has an increased risk of developing the condition.

 This condition occurs only during pregnancy.
 Malfunctions in blood sugar regulation lead to an abnormally high blood sugar level, which can result in health problems for both mother and child during the pregnancy as well as later in life.